alessiainf/Liver-Lung-Tumor-Segmentation-with-Synthetic-Data/README.md

 Project *"Liver & Lung Tumor Segmentation with Synthetic Data"* for the **2024/2025 Neural Networks course**.

 This repository reimplements and extends the method proposed by [Hu et al., *Label-Free Liver Tumor Segmentation*, CVPR 2023](https://openaccess.thecvf.com/content/CVPR2023/papers/Hu_Label-Free_Liver_Tumor_Segmentation_CVPR_2023_paper.pdf).
-We tested whether synthetic tumors generated automatically can replace manual annotations for training segmentation models, and extended the pipeline from liver to lung CT scans.
+Manual annotation of tumors is costly and limited by the scarcity of available data.
+To address this issue, we investigated the use of automatically generated synthetic tumors as an alternative to manual annotations for training segmentation models (e.g., U-Net).
+After validating the approach on liver CT scans, we extended the pipeline to lung CT data, assessing whether automatic generation can yield comparable or even improved performance.

 ## Overview